ericyang789/Parallel-Compute-Project/README.md

 ## C Implementation of t-SNE and the Need for Big Compute:
 At its core, t-SNE involved a tremendous amount of matrix operations, especially given the size of matrices in applications that utilize t-SNE.
 In the PCA component of t-SNE, the numerical complexity of the sequential part grows by O(N squared), where N is the number of samples in the matrix while the parallel part grows by O(N cubed).
 The remainder of the t-SNE algorithm additionally grows by (X squared), where X is the number of values in the M by N (number of features) matrix.
 It is estimated that for a dataset size X of 25,000 data matrix values, a single core t-SNE run can take around 800 minutes [5].
 Given matrices that can contain millions of values, a parallel implementation of t-SNE can significantly reduce computation time.
 In addition, currently, there is no C implementation of t-SNE that exists.
 We hypothesize that a successful parallel implementation of t-SNE in C would benefit the dimensionality reduction community, by providing customizable parallelizability in a compiler programming language with a multitude of parallelization infrastructures available.

-## Previous Work in Literature Further Drives Need for Big Compute
+## Existing Work in Literature Further Drives Need for Big Compute
 Python sklearn
 CUDA version (+plot), they only allowed for 2-D, we allow any-D
 ![image](https://github.com/CannyLab/tsne-cuda/blob/master/docs/simulated_speedup.png)